memfault/interrupt/_posts/2019-08-20-code-size-optimization-gcc-flags.md

 So we traded 5 seconds of build time for ~3KiB of code space.

+> Note: /u/xenoamor on Reddit[^7] pointed out that in some cases, LTO is dropping
+> vector tables even when the KEEP commmand is used.
+You cand find more details,
+> as well as a workaround on Launchpad[^8].

 ## C Library

 The C library often times takes a non trivial amount of code space.
 Looking at